jroucheton/cloud-best-practices/README.md

 ### Pipeline as code
-Pipelines should be configured through one file and stored into the source code repository.
+Pipelines should be coded through one file and stored into the source code repository.

 ### Pipeline as declarative
 Pipeline should be coded as much in a declarative way as possible.